VISAS

 To take up our Japan Job Guarantee you will require a Japanese Working Holiday Visa (WHV).
 There are 17 countries Japan has Working Holiday Visa agreements with;

-Citizens of Australia, Austria, Canada, Denmark, France, Germany, Hong Kong, Ireland, Republic of Korea, The Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, Taiwan and the United Kingdom, who are between the ages of 18 and 30 inclusive (18 and 25 for Ireland), are eligible to apply for a Working Holiday Visa.
+Citizens of Australia, Austria, Canada, Denmark, France, Germany, Hong Kong, Ireland, Republic of Korea, The Netherlands, New Zealand, Norway, Poland, Portugal, Slovakia, Czech Republic, Taiwan and the United Kingdom, who are between the ages of 18 and 30 inclusive (18 and 25 for Ireland), are eligible to apply for a Working Holiday Visa.

 The Working Holiday Visa is first and foremost a Holiday Visa.
 It is not intended to be a full time work Visa.
 Please remember that you will not be granted the Visa if you intend to go to Japan for the season, work a few months and go back to your home country right afterwards.
 This is why most of the countries participating in this program would ask you for a detailed intended itinerary of your trip in Japan during the application process.
 We advise you to be as detailed as possible and think very hard about your itinerary beforehand, make a 12 month travel itinerary to maximise your chances of success.